Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __purity_specification__
   - Type: string
-  - Description: Description of how the purity of the biocatalyst was determined.
+  - Description: The choice of method for the purity determination depends on the type of enzyme and the available resources and may include gel electrophoresis, HPLC, ELISA, Western blotting, etc.

 - __purification_method__
   - Type: string